FOREX-Dollar firms, ECB and BoJ dovish bias underpins divergence trade

 * Net long dollar positions at more than one-year low

-* ECB policymakers keep doors open for action (Updates prices, adds comment)
+* ECB policymakers keep doors open for action (Updates prices, adds comments)

 By Anirban Nag